|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 1st Lt.
 Wallace L. Dinn, Jr., O-431949 (MIA / KIA) Corpus Christi, TX

-Previously, Dinn had survived bailing out of P-39 Airacobra over Santa Isabel Island on October 28, 1942 and returned to duty.
+Previously, on October 28, 1942 Dinn bailed out of P-39 Airacobra over Santa Isabel Island and landed unhurt and with the help of local people returned to duty.

 American Battle Monuments Commission (ABMC) - Wallace L. Dinn Jr.